elastic/search-ui/packages/react-search-ui/README.md

 [back](#nav)

+The [Connectors](#connectors) section of the Basic Usage guide explain what exactly a Connector is and lists our out-of-the-box Connectors.

-It is also possible to create your own connector if you don't see your service in the list above.
+It is also possible to create your own Connector if you don't see your service in the list above.
 Connectors just need to implement a common interface that Search UI understands.

-An example of this is the [Site Search API connector](../search-ui-site-search-connector/README.md).
+An example of this is the [Site Search API Connector](../search-ui-site-search-connector/README.md).

 What you're effectively doing here is two things: